Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 You don’t have to choose exclusively.
 Many organizations use both:

-- ECS Fargate for backend processing (complex, flexible)
+- ECS Fargate for backend services (APIs, data processing)

 Pattern 3: Migration Path